Tolyatti: Economy

-The city's main claim to fame has been automobiles Lada (Zhiguli) manufactured by AvtoVAZ car plant employing some 110,000 people: in cooperation with Italy's Fiat since 1970, with General Motors since 2001 and with the Renault-Nissan Alliance since 2012.
+The city's main claim to fame has been automobiles Lada (Zhiguli) manufactured by AvtoVAZ car plant employing some 110,000 people: in cooperation with Italy's Fiat since 1970, with General Motors since 2001 and with the Renault-Nissan Alliance since 2012, and once again becoming an independent, state-owned enterprise in 2022.

 Other industries have moved into Tolyatti because it is close to abundant supplies of electricity and water.
 Petrochemicals are well represented in the city.
 Among the significant enterprises based there are "TogliattiAzot" (Russia's biggest ammonia manufacturer headed by Sergei Makhlai) and "KuibyshevAzot" (a nitrogen fertilizer manufacturer and Russia's biggest caprolactam and polyamide producer).
 Other industries include building materials production, ship repair and electrical equipment and electronics.

 In 2011 the Tolyatti Special Economic Zone was launched in order to develop the region further and diversify the economy of the city.
 Several auto-component producers (German Mubea and Japanese Sanoh among them) have since been registered, as well as large industrial manufacturers (Praxair and Edscha).
 By November 2012 the value of project investment totalled 10 billion Rubles and around 3000 jobs were being created.